 This is a difficult area to get it right.

 However, that doesn’t mean it is not important.
-Without a good governance framework and its consistent application, our projects will be out of control, customer will be unhappy, decisions made with the tribes, guilds or at the company level will appear random and inconsistent.
+Without a good governance framework and its consistent application, our projects will be out of control, customers will be unhappy, decisions made with the tribes, guilds or at the company level will appear random and inconsistent.

 Do you share some of my opinions?
 Let me know what you think.